Antitrust Attorney Jeff Goldstein Represents Only Franchisees And Dealers

 Success Of Goldstein Law Firm Combatting Antitrust Violations

-What To Do If You Suspect That You Are Being Harmed By An Antitrust Violation Or Other Anticompetitive Conduct By Your Franchisor Or Supplier
+If You Suspect That You Are Being Harmed By An Antitrust Violation Or Other Anticompetitive Conduct By Your Franchisor Or Supplier, an Antitrust Attorney Can Help

 As with wrongful franchise terminations and franchise fraud, the law requires that you move quickly to address an antitrust violation.
 Many times, antitrust conspiracies, or even a franchisor or supplier’s unilateral conduct, are intentionally concealed from observation.
 Therefore, when businesses finally confirm that they have been victimized, it is too late to sue under the statute of limitation provisions of antitrust statutes.
 Although the ability of a layperson to comprehend the nuances and details of the vast area of antitrust and unfair trade practices is understandable, the law makes very few exceptions for the late filing of an antitrust complaint.